If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘H-hermione’s been checking out and reading books to do with water creatures and transfiguration in her attempt to help Viktor Krum.’
 A touch of anger coloured Neville’s tone.

 ‘The second task’s underwater.’
 Harry threw a glance through the bookshelves toward the far side of the library and caught a flash of silver a dozen rows away.
+His heart lurched.
 ‘I’m fairly sure all four of us know.’

 ‘What do you know about Gillyweed?’
 Neville asked.

 ‘It would let you breathe underwater with ease.
 I don’t know where you’d find any on such short notice, though.
 It grows in the Mediterranean and isn’t normally harvested until summer.’

 ‘I have a way of breathing underwater,’ Harry said.
 ‘I just need to perfect it.’

 ‘Oh.’
 Neville’s eyes dropped to his shoes.
 ‘S-sorry, Harry.
 I thought I m-might’ve found something useful for you.’